OpenEdition/kbart-openedition/docs/source/bacon.rst

 This website offers three main functionnalities : exporting data, signaling mistakes & syndication feeds.
-It comes with a `documentation available in English <http://documentation.abes.fr/aidebacon/EN/index.html>`_, and a `useful glossary <https://bacon.abes.fr/glossaire.html>`_, yet only in French. (alternatively, one can consult `NISO Kbart glossary <https://www.niso.org/standards-committees/kbart/kbart-glossary-relevant-terms>`_)
+It comes with a `documentation available in English <http://documentation.abes.fr/aidebacon/EN/index.html>`_, and a `useful glossary <https://bacon.abes.fr/glossaire.html>`_, yet only in French. (alternatively, one can consult the `NISO Kbart glossary <https://www.niso.org/standards-committees/kbart/kbart-glossary-relevant-terms>`_)

 This documentation also describes a few webservices, which allow one to build complex tools over BACON.
 These webservices expose KBART, XML or JSON and offer